 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area provides staff support to the Alachua County Transportation Disadvantaged Coordinating Board.

-Members of Coordinating Boards represent local and State agencies as well as citizens.
-The Coordinating Boards provide information, advice and direction to the Community Transportation Coordinators on the coordination of services to be provided to the transportation disadvantaged through the Florida Coordinated Transportation System.If you are interested in serving on the Coordinating Board in your county please complete an application and return it to Lynn Franson-Godfrey, AICP, Senior Planner, North Central Florida Regional Planning Council, 2009 NW 67th Place, Gainesville, Florida 32653-1603.
-Applications for appointment to Coordinating Boards will be accepted through April 30th of each year.
+Members of coordinating boards represent local and State agencies as well as citizens.
+The coordinating boards provide information, advice and direction to the community transportation coordinators on the coordination of services to be provided to the transportation disadvantaged through the Florida Coordinated Transportation System.If you are interested in serving on a coordinating board in your county, please complete and submit an application for appointment.
+Applications for appointment to Coordinating Boards will be accepted through May 31st of each year.
 Appointments are for three-year terms from July 1 to June 30.

 Community Transportation Coordinators